aliyun/terraform-provider-alicloud/website/docs/r/polardb_endpoint.html.markdown

 # alicloud\_polardb\_endpoint

-Provides a PolarDB endpoint resource to allocate an Internet endpoint string for PolarDB instance.
+Provides a PolarDB endpoint resource to manage endpoint of PolarDB cluster.

 -> **NOTE:** Available in v1.80.0+.

-Each PolarDB instance will allocate a intranet connection string automatically and its prefix is Cluster ID.
- To avoid unnecessary conflict, please specified a internet connection prefix before applying the resource.
+-> **NOTE:** The type of the newly created endpoint is custom.
+The primary endpoint and the default cluster endpoint cannot be deleted.

 ## Example Usage